MicrosoftDocs/azure-docs/articles/service-bus-messaging/authenticate-application.md

 ## Assign Azure roles using the Azure portal
 Assign one of the [Service Bus roles](#azure-built-in-roles-for-azure-service-bus) to the application's service principal at the desired scope (Service Bus namespace, resource group, subscription).
 For detailed steps, see [Assign Azure roles using the Azure portal](../role-based-access-control/role-assignments-portal.md).

-Once you define the role and its scope, you can test this behavior with the [sample on GitHub](https://github.com/Azure/azure-service-bus/tree/master/samples/DotNet/Microsoft.ServiceBus.Messaging/RoleBasedAccessControl).
-This sample uses the old Microsoft.Azure.ServiceBus package.
-For information about migrating this sample to use the newer Azure.Messaging.ServiceBus package, see the [Guide for migrating to Azure.Messaging.ServiceBus from Microsoft.Azure.ServiceBus](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/MigrationGuide.md).
+Once you define the role and its scope, you can test this behavior with the [sample on GitHub](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample00_AuthenticateClient.md#authenticate-with-azureidentity).

 ### Authenticating the Service Bus client
 Once you've registered your application and granted it permissions to send/receive data in Azure Service Bus, you can authenticate your client with the client secret credential, which will enable you to make requests against Azure Service Bus.